 15. Is your ghee cultured?
 What is cultured ghee?

 We go through great lengths and expense to insure we have a supply of cultured butter.
-Sierra Nevada cheese company does a culturing process most similar to the one described in Vedic texts (as close as you can get while meeting US dairy regulations).
+We use companies with a culturing process most similar to the one described in Vedic texts (as close as you can get while meeting US dairy regulations).
 They use live cultures to first turn the cream into a type of yogurt, or curd.
-They let the magic happen in a large vat, overnight, before churning slowly in an old-style churn.
+They let the magic happen in a large vat, overnight, before churning slowly in a slow churn.
 The result is a super-flavorful butter, which makes excellent tasting ghee.
 Since the process of making ghee dictates that it must be cooked, and heated over 200F to become ghee, any live cultures are killed in the process.
 However, don’t dismiss the benefits of these killed bacteria.
-A 2010 study shows that bacteria killed by heat can also have beneficial effects on the body.
+A 2010 study shows that bacteria killed by heat can also have beneficial effects on the body, in effect, making our ghee PREBIOTIC!
 So, by using cultured butter, we are not only helping your ghee to be much tastier, but also adding a benefit not found in uncultured (most other ghee on the market) ghee.
 This is why the sages found that culturing was of vital importance.
 THIS is what makes ghee so wonderfully digestible!
 See the study below on the benefits retained in killed probiotics.

 For the GHEEKS:

 Yes.
 Our ghee comes from butter made from cows grazed on pasture year-round.
 Our ghee is 95% grassfed and third party certified through the Truly Grassfed® program.
 It is not 100% due to humane standards allowing for grain feeding for newly birthed cow-mommies, who might need more boost for healthy milk production.
 They are year round pastured.
 This is a supplement to ensure they are happy and never ever hungry!
 Grains are NON-GMO Verified® and used rarely.